emqx/neuron-docs/en_US/introduction.md

 **API and MQTT Services**

-Neuron offers cloud industrial IoT platform or on-premise industrial applications various [HTTP-API](./reference/http-api.md) and [MQTT-API](./reference/mqtt-api.md) services to send the control command to connected machines and devices, or make changes to device parameters based on big data, AI/ML analysis results, and to modify configuration to accomodate more data tags, machines and devices without onsite operation.
+Neuron offers cloud industrial IoT platform or on-premise industrial applications various [HTTP-API](./reference/http-api.md) and [MQTT-API](./reference/mqtt-api.md) services which includes sending the control command to connected machines or devices, modifying device parameters based on big data and AI/ML analysis results, and changing configuration to accommodate more data tags and device connections without onsite operation.

 **Better Integration**